 There is not much more in this world that I love more than curry.
-Curry paste with splashes of coconut milk make a wonderful slow oven roasted meal.
+Simple curry paste with splashes of coconut milk make a wonderful slow oven-roasted meal with minimal effort and active cooking time!

 The acidity of the lime and tomato bring out the spicy curry.
-Jalapeno is added with the seeds for some extra spice.
-Yogurt and coconut milk are added for a smooth creamy sauce.
+Jalapeno is added with the seeds for some extra spice, but feel free to scoop out the seeds and membranes if you want it less hot.
+Yogurt and coconut milk are added for a creamy sauce that coats the chicken and rice with a velvety smooth consistency.
+It’s the perfect weeknight or weekend dinner, and even better for meal-prepping ahead of a busy week!

 This Slow Roasted Basil Chicken Curry couldn’t be simpler.
 Combine all of the ingredients together in a large pot and place in the oven that’s it!